St. Louis Motor Company

+St. Louis Motor Carriage Company was the first manufacturer of automobiles in St. Louis, Missouri, which would become an early 20th-century hub of auto production.
+Founded in 1898, it produced automobiles from 1899 to 1907.

+Its founders were John L. French, who handled marketing, and George Preston Dorris, who led engineering and production and would later be credited with developing and patenting the float-carburetor.
+Its factory stood at 1211–13 North Vandeventer Avenue.

 History

 George Dorris was an automotive pioneer who built his first experimental car in 1895 in Nashville.
-John French also from Nashville, involved his family and Jesse French, Sr. put up most of the money needed to form St. Louis Motor Carriage Company.
-A new purpose built factory was built in St. Louis.
+John French, also from Nashville, persuaded his father, pianomaker Jesse French, Sr., to put up most of the money needed to form St. Louis Motor Carriage Company.
+A purpose-built factory was built in St. Louis.